njbigwig/AltairEmulator/README.md

 |zeroguess|Checks if a number is zero or not| <br>

 The Altair BASIC User Manual can be found <a href="docs/AltairBASICReferenceManual.pdf" target="_blank" rel="noopener noreferrer">here.</a> <br>

+You can load a BASIC program (BAS text file) by clicking on the Load button at the lower right corner of the emulator screen. <br>

 **User Function Details - usr(1):** <br>
 4K BASIC defines function usr() to allow for user define custom functions.
 When usr() is not defined the function handler defaults to illegal function call.
 If PRINT USR(1) is RUN, the user will receive an FC error.
 When the emulator is started with the --usrfn option, an assembler function is added at 0x0FFO.
 The handler vector at address 0x0043-0x0044 is changed from 0x0498 to 0x0FF0.
 The user() function will be defined as: <br>